Tuesday, November 15, 2022

 Korczak´s editorial plans in his Ghetto Diary - A two-volume novel.
 It takes place in Palestine.
 The first night of a newly-married Halutz couple at the foot of Mount Gilboa, in a spot where a spring bubbles up; a reference to that mountain and that spring is made in the Book of Moses.

-The truth is that after lengthy deliberations, Korczak decided not to stay in Poland but with the support of the Jewish Agency (Sochnut) and using an invitation from kibbutz Ein Harod that guaranteed him to work as a teacher in that kibbutz, go to Erec Israel in October 1939.
+The truth is that after lengthy deliberations, Korczak decided in 1939, not to stay in Poland but with the support of the Jewish Agency (Sochnut) and using an invitation from kibbutz Ein Harod that guaranteed him to work as a teacher in that kibbutz, go to Erec Israel in October 1939.
 His plans, however, crashed as WWII started on September 1st, 1939.
-To support children at Dom Sierot he moved from his flat at 8 Zlota street and settled again at the Orphanage Dom Sierot.
+To support children at Dom Sierot he moved from his flat at 8 Zlota Street and settled again at 92 Krochmalna Street - the Orphanage Dom Sierot.

-Before that Janusz Korczak visited the Erec Israel twice – in 1934 and 1936, staying with friends in Kibbutz Ein-Harod.
+Before that, Janusz Korczak visited Erec Israel twice—in 1934 and 1936—staying with friends in Kibbutz Ein-Harod.
 The photo at the top shows Korczak at Ein Harod kibbutz.
-Lilian Bashewicz wrote after Korczak returned to Poland (in 1936 ?): Now the teachers at Ein Harod look differently at the process of raising the children so Korczak's education will make them for sure better teachers.
+Lilian Bashewicz wrote after Korczak returned to Poland (in 1936 ?): Now the teachers at Ein Harod look differently at raising the children, so Korczak's education will make them better teachers.

-Korczak wrote about Kibbutz Ein-Harod and Gilboa mountains that surround the kibbutz in May 1942 in his "Ghetto Diary".
+In May 1942, Korczak wrote about Kibbutz Ein-Harod and the Gilboa mountains surrounding it in his "Ghetto Diary."

 I plan to write: